seifudd/lncRNAKB/01-Expression_profiling/README.md

-Scripts to analyze the gene expression data from GTEx Release v7 project
+<b>Scripts to analyze the gene expression data from GTEx Release v7 project</b>